Southend-on-Sea Amateur Radio

 Over the years, there have been a number of local amateur radio clubs.
 The Southend Amateur Radio Society still exists, but it’s more of a social club these days.

 Locally, the nearest active club is S.E.A.R.S (South Essex Amateur Radio Society), based in Thundersley.
-There’s also the popular Chelmsford Amateur Radio Society, as well as clubs in Canvey Island, Thurrock, Colchester, Dengie Hundred, Barking, Braintree and Harlow.
-There are also county-wide events such as the Essex Skills Night.
+There’s also the popular Chelmsford Amateur Radio Society, as well as clubs in Canvey Island, Thurrock, Colchester, Dengie Hundred, Braintree and Harlow.
 For more, see the list of amateur radio clubs in Essex

 Essex Repeaters